DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 </dom-module>
 ```

-> Note: To learn more about `app-data` and its origins, [check out this Stack Overflow answer](http://stackoverflow.com/a/31771240) to a question about [global variables in Polymer 1.0](http://stackoverflow.com/questions/30849816/polymer-1-0-global-variables).
+> Note: To learn more about `app-data` and its origins, check out this [Stack Overflow question about global variables in Polymer 1.0](http://stackoverflow.com/questions/30849816/polymer-1-0-global-variables) and specifically, [this answer](http://stackoverflow.com/a/31771240).

 In `/src/register-login.html`, import the new `app-data` dependency: